geraldgsh/game-library/README.md

 + Every innerHTML displays properties for myLibrary array (i.e. title, platform, year etc).
 <br>

-### “NEW BOOK” button
+### “NEW GAME” button

-4. Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read and anything else you might want.
+4. Add a “NEW GAME” button that brings up a form allowing users to input the details for the new game: author, title, number of pages, whether it’s been read and anything else you might want.

 ```html
 <div class="open-btn">